pisayacademicsassociation/java-guide/guide/2/packages-extension.md

 :::

 ## Understanding packages
-A package is a namespace containing a bundled group of related types (classes, interfaces, etc.), which make types easier to use and find, avoid naming conflicts and control access to certain types.
+A package is a namespace containing a bundled group of related types (classes, interfaces, etc.), which make types easier to use and find, along with avoiding naming conflicts and controlling access to certain types.

 We have already seen an example of packages with the Scanner class from our [**Input and Output**](../1/input-output) section.
 We are using the Scanner class, bundled in the `java.util` package.